 We got up early on Sunday.
 I didn’t want to take risk of asking Naga again to bring food.
 At least now life is back again in this locality and I am sure the market will be open.
 I got ready quickly and got dressed while Jayeeta started making Piklu ready for that day’s trip.
 I went out to bring some food before we check out from the hotel.

--Where are you going sir?
+-Where are you going, sir?
 Do you need anything?
 Naga intercepted me on my way.

 -Oh no. It is ok.
 I just ignored him.
 I was little upset with him for bringing substandard food for us the previous night.

 I bought Puri-Bhajji from a market shop.
 He prepared fresh and given that in a parcel.
 Five puris for 20 bucks, not bad.
 I packed for two and went back in a hurry.
-We needed to check-out by 9 o’clock and proceed for Ajanta Caves.
+We needed to check-out by 9 o’clock and proceed to Ajanta Caves.

 We just took two small bags, one for our son and the other with our snacks and left for the caves.
 The main luggage was kept at the resort reception for picking up later.
-In the meantime I had to book Ram’s cab for Aurangabad trip in the afternoon.
-Even with best of my intentions Ram didn’t want to reduce the charge from 1500 bucks for that 115 Km journey.
+In the meantime, I had to book Ram’s cab for Aurangabad trip in the afternoon.
+Even with best of my intentions, Ram didn’t want to reduce the charge from 1500 bucks for that 115 Km journey.
 By any standard that was high and again I ended up paying for both sides of the cab journey.
 I only thought I was wiser enough to book a single cab for this entire three days of our trip.
-That could have been more economic.
+That could have been more economical.

 We wanted to take the AC bus for the caves from T-Junction but that was not available.
 These buses start little late once the heat becomes more.
 We had to catch the normal one.
 We saw fleets of Buddhist monks and elderly people accompanying heading towards the caves in different other buses.
 Ajanta came to life with hustle and bustle of tourists.

-After climbing some forty-fifty steps we reached a sloping road that led to the main entrance for the caves.
+After climbing some forty-fifty steps we reached a sloping road that led to the main entrance to the caves.
 This road is fully metalled and the best thing is there is no dirt anywhere nearby.
 It is great to see that in-spite of attracting so many tourists daily the authorities could successfully keep the area neat and clean.

 We could get some really good snaps and my joy knew no bounds as I found Ajanta to be better maintained and a lot of subjects for my photography.
 After visiting two/three caves Jayeeta wanted to take some rest with Piklu while I continued with our water bottle for other caves.
-The writing before each cave gave me good insight about the history of the caves and I didn’t need a guide for my tour.
+The writing before each cave gave me a good insight into the history of the caves and I didn’t need a guide for my tour.

 There are a total of 29 caves here.
 These are mostly Buddhist caves and they attract a lot of Buddhist monks and Japanese tourists.
 I found a couple of tourist-guides who knew Japanese as well.
 The day was perfect for good photography.
 Enough of sunlight and the curvature of the hills is just right to give a good opportunity to take nice snaps.